rolandmueller/bigdata/docker.md

 ```

 The `-v` flag expects two directories before and after the `:`.
 On the left of the `:` is the absolute path to a directory on the host system (your laptop) that will be mounted to an directory in the container (right side of `:`)

+On Mac you might have to give file access to Docker.
+You can change this in the Privacy and Security Settings and restart Docker.

 There is also a clumbsy always to use the relative path.
 This depends if you use Mac/Linux or Windows: